What are Happy Brain Groups?

 I have deep love and respect for my teacher, Sarah Peyton (EmpathyBrain.com).
 Without her in my life I would not be a student and teacher of this work.

-The 6-week online video support community (via Zoom) is for anyone who is very motivated to make their brain a happy place to live.
+Happy Brain groups are for anyone who is very motivated to make their brain a happy place to live.
+If this is your first Happy Brain group, you are welcome to jump in!

 In Happy Brain Groups we are welcome, just as we are.
 Here, we each are reminded that our humanity is sacred.